doriantaylor/rb-forget-passwords/README.md

-# ForgetPasswords: Web Authentication, But Lazy
+# Forget Passwords: Log in the Lazy Way

-ForgetPasswords is a stand-alone Web authentication module that replicates the "forgot-my-password" user flow, which will, on request, e-mail a special link to an address on a predefined list, in lieu of password-based authentication.
+**Forget Passwords** is a stand-alone Web authentication module that replicates the "forgot-my-password" user flow, which will, on request, e-mail a special link to an address on a predefined list, in lieu of password-based authentication.
 This module makes use of [a lesser-known feature of the FastCGI protocol](https://fastcgi-archives.github.io/FastCGI_Specification.html#S6.3)